University of New Haven Visitors Policy & Access to Campus Guidelines

 - ORL staff or contracted security will be positioned inside all residential halls to check University identification and to ensure compliance with the visitor policy rules.

-No non-student guests will be permitted on campus during the fall semester and thus will not be permitted to attend any on campus student events.
-Recognized Student Organizations (RSO) will be permitted, with prior authorization from the COVID Task Force, to have outside vendors contracted for fall events.
+No non-student guests will be permitted on campus during the spring semester and thus will not be permitted to attend any on campus student events.
+Recognized Student Organizations (RSO) will be permitted, with prior authorization from the COVID Task Force, to have outside vendors contracted for spring events.
 These restrictions are subject to change.

 Facilities (Third Party Partners)